Citizens, the eminently civilized and always proper TFD wishes to share with you the nearly lost art of how to prepare a proper British afternoon tea!

 No proper tea is possible without scones – and they are properly pronounced “skons”.
 My favorite recipe is here.

 You will also need proper Devonshire clotted cream and good jam to spread on your scones – TFD prefers strawberry.
+Be acutely aware that there are literal holy wars fought over the proper sequence of spreading jam first or cream first.

 My Citizens, I hope you will enjoy this small bastion of civilized life in your own homes soon and following the TFD method!